<< For current news items and links to other reports and resources, click on those links on the left menu. <<

 The Secure World Foundation and George Washington University's Space Policy Institute published "A Guide to Space Law Terms" in 2013.

-Eilene M. Galloway, who passed away in May 2009 just shy of her 103rd birthday, was a prolific author on space law and space policy topics.
-Information about her and a list of her publications is available on our website.
-The University of Mississippi and IISL have sponsored the Eilene M. Galloway Symposium on Critical Issues in Space Law for the past 6 years in Washington, D.C.
-Papers are published as part of the proceedings of the IISL colloquia.
-The 7th symposium is scheduled for December 6, 2012 at the Cosmos Club in Washington, D.C.
-The topic this year is "Regional and Global Organizations and the Law."
-Additional details and registrations information will be posted on the University of Mississippi's website when they are available.
+Eilene M. Galloway, who passed away in May 2009 just shy of her 103rd birthday, was a prolific author on space law and space policy topics and one of the founders of IISL.
+Information about her and a list of her publications are available on our website.
+The annual Eilene M. Galloway Symposium on Critical Issues in Space Law has been held at the Cosmos Club in Washington, D.C every year since 2006.
+The first seven were sponsored by the University of Mississippi.
+Since then, they have been organized by the IISL with the participation of the University of Mississippi, and sponsored by law firms, companies and academic institutions specializing in space.

-Some of the educational institutions around the world offering advanced degrees or certificates in space law (or air and space law, or space, cyber and telecommunications law) include: McGill University's Institute of Air and Space Law in Montreal, Quebec, Canada; Leiden University's International Institute of Air & Space Law, Leiden, the Netherlands; the University of Cologne's Institute of Air and Space Law, Cologne, Germany; University of Mississippi (see above), University, MS, United States; and the University of Nebraska-Lincoln, Lincoln, NB, United States.
+Some of the educational institutions around the world offering advanced degrees or certificates in space law (or air and space law, or space, cyber and telecommunications law) include: McGill University's Institute of Air and Space Law in Montreal, Quebec, Canada; Leiden University's International Institute of Air & Space Law, Leiden, the Netherlands; the University of Cologne's Institute of Air and Space Law, Cologne, Germany; University of Mississippi (see above), University, MS, United States; and the University of Nebraska-Lincoln (see above).

 Didn't find what you were looking for?
 Let us know by emailing us at